JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 * "This is the Dawn of the Age of FP", there are now many choices of FP languages
 * There are both viable functional-focused languages as well as FP extensions to existing languages
 * We review the landscape here so you can us some FP on your next Python/Java(Script)/C++/... project

-* Along with the FP another thing from the class which you can apply elsewhere is quickchecking
+Along with the FP there are some other things we covered that you can re-use in other langauges:

+* Quickchecking aka property-based testing aka random testing
   - Originated with Haskell but being ported to many languages now
+* Type-directed programming
+  - You need a typed functional language subset for this (e.g. C++, TypeScript, etc)
+  - Note that it doesn't work as well with imperative code, not as many type interfaces declared.

 ## Functional-focused languages